 Release Date: 6 October 2021

-A copy of Far Cry 6 on PlayStation 5 was provided for the purposes of this review.
+The PlayStation 5 version of Far Cry 6 was provided and played for the purposes of this review.